🎙️

 Actionable Takeaways

-- ✓Ensure your new routine delivers a reward that is similar in nature or satisfaction to the reward of the old habit.
+• Ensure the new behavior you choose provides a reward that is similar in nature or satisfaction to the old habit's reward.

 Top Episodes — Ranked by Insight (1)